hlandau/ncdocs/domain-names.md

 Where each item is present, it MUST conform with the subschema for that item as specified.
 The key name to be used for a given item is shown first, in quotes.

+Except where otherwise specified, any item with a value of `null` shall be treated as being absent; that is, it will be processed as though it was not present in the object.
+Thus `null` is always a valid value for an item even though it is not explicitly mentioned herein.
+(See the "import" item for an example of an exception to this rule.)

 #### Abstract Constructs

   - "map": Used to express a Domain Name Object for a subdomain of the current